Herbie Hancock, Chairman

 Thomas R. Carter, President

 Tom Carter co-founded the organization that is now known as the Herbie Hancock Institute of Jazz in 1986.
-After an extraordinary launch of the Institute, the following year he co-founded the Thelonious Monk Institute of Jazz International Competition, now known as the Herbie Hancock Institute of Jazz International Competition, which has become recognized as the world’s most prestigious jazz competition.
+After an extraordinary launch of the Institute, the following year he co-founded the Institute’s International Jazz Competition, which features a different instrument each year.
+It has since become recognized as the world’s most prestigious jazz competition, having launched the professional careers of countless young jazz musicians.
 Carter was the driving force behind the creation of the Herbie Hancock Institute of Jazz Performance.
 For more than 20 years, this full-scholarship master’s level college program has been recognized as the model training ground for young, aspiring jazz artists.
 In 2011, Carter was instrumental in establishing International Jazz Day, a worldwide annual celebration of jazz designated by the United Nations Educational, Scientific and Cultural Organization and presented in partnership with the United Nations.
 A native of Fairburn, Georgia, Carter received his undergraduate and master’s degrees from Georgetown University.
-His public service experience began on Capitol Hill, where he served on the staffs of United States Senators Herman Talmadge and Lloyd Bentsen and United States Congressman John J. Flynt, Jr.
+His public service experience began on Capitol Hill, where he served on the staffs of two United States Senators and a United States Congressman.

 James E. Farmer, Treasurer